h8d13/Mac-G5-2005-Restore/README.md

 ---
 You can also go wild and upgrade GPU using regular PCIe connectors, you can also get modifications boards with the remaining PCIe slots!

+I'm tryong to order some spare aprts to see how to get NVMes to work and perhaps get more write speed ?

 ## SPECIAL THANKS
 ---
 https://www.youtube.com/watch?v=cS58kQ10qas